Improper Exhibition of a Weapon

 Kase v.
 State, 581 So.
 2d 612 — Fred Kase appealed his convictions for aggravated assault with a deadly weapon and improper exhibition of a weapon based on the contention that the dual convictions violated double jeopardy principles.
 The trial court denied his motion for acquittal and the Florida First District Court of Appeal affirmed that Florida Statute § 775.021(4)(b) “permits dual convictions and sentences for criminal offenses arising out of one act, episode or transaction where each offense has at least one statutory element that the other does not.”
 The court noted that the evidence “did not support appellant’s contention that his use of deadly force was justified by the threat of an imminent forcible felony against his mother, or for his own protection.”

 Were you arrested for allegedly exhibiting a firearm or weapon in West Central Florida?
-Do not say anything to authorities until you have first contacted Ashley M. Aulls, P.A..
+Do not say anything to authorities until you have first contacted The Law Office of Ashley Aulls, P.A..

 Ashley Aulls is an experienced criminal defense attorney in Brooksville who represents residents of and visitors to communities in Citrus County, Hernando County, Pasco County, and Sumter County.
 He can provide an honest and through evaluation of your case during a confidential consultation as soon as you call (352) 593-4115 or complete an online contact form today.